Asian Banking School Logo

 Morning Session:

-Learning Objective : Learn how the cyber threat landscape is currently evolving, how this may impact the financial sector, and identify potential solutions
+Learning Objective: Learn how the cyber threat landscape is currently evolving, how this may impact the financial sector, and identify potential solutions

 Cybercrime and cyber threats are constantly evolving, with threat actors ranging from petty fraudsters, to organised cybercriminal gangs, terrorist groups, and hostile nation states.
-The finance sector and its customers may be targeted by these actors for a variety of reasons including financial gain, corporate espionage or geopolitical strategic purposes.
-Issues involved range from customer fraud, insider threats, regulatory compliance, reputational risk, ransomware, and weak encryption.
+The finance sector and its customers may be targeted by these actors for a variety of reasons, including financial gain, corporate espionage or geopolitical strategic purposes.
+Issues involved range from customer fraud, insider threats, regulatory compliance, reputational risk, AI, ransomware, and weak encryption.
 This session will explore some emerging threats, organisational challenges, and possible future cyber security solutions.

 Financial Regulation and Technology

-Learning Objective : Develop awareness of the actions taken by regulations in response to the use of technology in the financial sector
+Learning Objective: Develop awareness of the actions taken by regulations in response to the use of technology in the financial sector

 Regulation is one of the aspects impacted by technological innovations in the financial sector.
 This session will cover the responses of regulators to prevent negative effects of technological innovations on the customers of financial firms, providing examples related to the UK market.
 The trends in financial regulation given the advances in technology will also be discussed.